 If you’re thinking of buying a lot in Austin, it is probably because you have a very specific vision of your next home.
 You might have looked at resale homes, but found they don’t give you exactly what you want.
 Even though it can take months, even years, to build a house from scratch, you are willing to take the time needed to build a home you’ll really enjoy living in rather than settle for one that meets most of your criteria.
 The truth is, lots can give you the freedom to build exactly what you want, but they can also be way more restrictive.
+You can take on the challenge of building your own home and create a DIY roofing project.
+Who’s up for the challenge?
 Is the Austin lot you’re looking to buy going to allow you to build your dream home without any unacceptable restrictions?
 To help you think through what to investigate and what to ask, here are 16 mission critical questions to ask before buying a lot in Austin.

 Does the Property Have Utilities?
 How Much will it Cost to Connect?